vonds/sentinel/README.md

 ## Design Philosophy

-Linux server security is best achieved through defense in depth, automation, and repeatability.
+Instead of abstracting away system details, sentinel operates directly on real configuration files, services, and security subsystems.
+This ensures that engineers using the tool are interacting with Linux as it exists in production, not a simulated or simplified environment.
 Sentinel is built around the idea that:

 - Security should be codified
 - Hardening steps should be scriptable and reproducible
 - Changes should be auditable and reversible
 - Systems should be hardened consistently

-Instead of abstracting away system details, sentinel operates directly on real configuration files, services, and security subsystems.
-This ensures that engineers using the tool are interacting with Linux as it exists in production, not a simulated or simplified environment.

 The project emphasizes clarity, safety, and operational realism.
 Every modification is backed up before being applied, validation steps are performed where possible, and detailed logging is generated for review and auditing.